-John Geddes: First Years in Valladolid

-The college of St. Ambrose, where the Scots now were, had been a Jesuit institution of considerable renown.
+John Geddes: First Years in Valladolid The college of St. Ambrose, where the Scots now were, had been a Jesuit institution of considerable renown.
 The Society established itself in Valladolid in 1543 in the college of San Antonio, which later came to be called San Ignacio; (the church of the college is now the parish church of San Miguel).
 But, from 1567, San Antonio was exclusively the "Professed House", the residence of the professed fathers, because, about that time, San Ambrosio was set up (on property left to the Society by Da.
-María Ana de la Cuadra y Avellaneda, Sra. de Piña del Valle de Esgueva) and became the "House of Studies", where theology was taught to the Jesuit students.
-This is the "old part" of San Ambrosio where the Scots were installed and still are; the "newer" part to which the Scots were originally assigned was constructed about 1740 and, in Jesuit times, was a "Colegio Mayor" for teaching younger boys.1

-P. Francisco Suárez, called "Doctor Eximius" and eminent as a theologian and jurist, taught in San Ambrosio from 1576 until 1580.
+Maria Ana de la Cuadra y Avellaneda, Sra. de Piña del Valle de Esgueva) and became the "House of Studies", where theology was taught to the Jesuit students.
+This is the "old part" of San Ambrosio where the Scots were installed and still are; the "newer" part to which the Scots were originally assigned was constructed about 1740 and, in Jesuit times, was a "Colegio Mayor" for teaching younger boys.1 P. Francisco Suárez, called "Doctor Eximius" and eminent as a theologian and jurist, taught in San Ambrosio from 1576 until 1580.
 Somewhat later, P. Luis de la Puente, who had been a student in the college, returned as spiritual director and rector; he was renowned for his sanctity of life and was reputed to be favoured with private revelations and the power of prophecy and miracle-working; and so the room in which he lived and (in 1624) died was made into a chapel called the reliquary.

-Another notable member of the community of San Ambrosio had been the Venerable Bernardo de Hoyos who, during his years as a student of theology in the college (1731-35), revealed how the Sacred Heart had appeared to him on several occasions in the reliquary, in the Capilla de la Congregación (now the college chapel) and probably also in the main Jesuit chapel (later the parish church of San Esteban and now the Santuario Nacional).
+Another notable member of the community of San Ambrosio had been the Venerable Bernardo de Hoyos who, during his years as a student of theology in the college (1731-35), revealed how the Sacred Heart had appeared to him on several occasions in the reliquary, in the Capilla de la Congregación (now the college chapel) and probably also in the main Jesuit chapel (later the parish church In the seventeenth century, students of the English College attended classes in San Ambrosio, (Registers of the English College at Valladolid, pp. xxiv-xxv.) of San Esteban and now the Santuario Nacional).
 The most important of these visions was on Ascension Thursday, 1733, when, de Hoyos recounts, the "Great Promise" of the Sacred Heart was delivered: "I shall rule in Spain and with greater veneration than elsewhere."
 Ordained to the priesthood in January 1735, de Hoyos left San Ambrosio for the Professed House in September of that year to begin his tertianship, but died at the end of November.
 It was to a large extent through his efforts that devotion to our Lord's Sacred Heart, already widespread in other countries, became established in Spain.2